 - having trouble breathing or talking

 These are not all the side effects of Fybogel.
-For a full list see the leaflet inside your medicine packet.
+For a full list see the leaflet inside your medicines packet.

 Pregnancy and breastfeeding